mschauer/CausalInference.jl/docs/src/index.md

 ![PC algorithm on nonlinear data with cmitest](../../assets/pc_graph_nonlinear_cmi.png)

 The result of the PC algorithm using the CMI test again look like what we'd expect to see.
+It should be pointed out here that using `cmitest` is significantly more computationally demanding and takes **a lot** longer than using `gausscitest`.

 ## Performance